Disilane

-Disilane is a chemical compound with general chemical formula Si_{2}R_{6} that was first identified in 1902 by Henri Moissan and Samuel Smiles (1877–1953) where R = H. Moissan and Smiles reported disilane as being among the products formed by the action of dilute acids on metal silicides.
+Disilane is a chemical compound with the chemical formula Si_{2}H_{6} that was first identified in 1902 by Henri Moissan and Samuel Smiles (1877–1953).
+The term also generally refers to compounds of the form Si_{2}R_{6}.
+Moissan and Smiles reported disilane as being among the products formed by the action of dilute acids on metal silicides.
 Although these reactions had been previously investigated by Friedrich Woehler and Heinrich Buff between 1857 and 1858, Moissan and Smiles were the first to explicitly identify disilane.
 They referred to disilane as silicoethane.
 Higher members of the homologous series Si_{n}H_{2n+2}| formed in these reactions were subsequently identified by Carl Somiesky (sometimes spelled "Karl Somieski") and Alfred Stock.

 At standard temperature and pressure, disilane is a colourless, acrid gas.
 Disilane and ethane have similar structures, although disilane is much more reactive.
 Other compounds of the general formula Si2X6 (X = hydrogen, halogen, alkyl, aryl, and mixtures of these groups) are called disilanes.
 Disilane is a group 14 hydride.